variejs/docs/authentication.md

 ## Store

-You should customize the AuthStore to fit your needs, we gave you a skeleton.
+You should customize the AuthStore to fit your needs .....
+TODO.

+// TODO - describe more

 ## Routes / Views

 When running the publish command it provided all the necessary routes and views to get auth up and running quickly.
 These views were placed in 'views/auth' and 'routes/authRoutes.ts'.Feel free to customize them as however you wish.

+// TODO - get the views that are published

+## Checking if the user is already logged in

+// TODO